isomerpages/moe-yuyingsec/_key-programmes/Applied Learning Programme.md

 **4.&nbsp; &nbsp;    Dream – Learn from local entrepreneurs who pursue their dreams and to define their own dream to improve people’s lives**

-// Remarks **Mission**: To develop innovative individuals with skills and attitude to impact the society positively.

 #### Stages of Development